Every chimney should have a cap in order to protect it from the elements, as well as certain other environmental factors as shown below.

 Some chimneys have caps that are made of stone, concrete or brick and are on stone legs or bricks above the top of the flue.
 Metal caps are most common with those manufactured of copper or stainless steel offering the highest level of durability.
 These caps usually have the screen mesh mentioned above already incorporated into their design.
 Usually, mass produced chimneys have caps that are specifically designed to fit.

-American Chimney Service maintains the highest standards when inspecting chimneys with regard to the condition, installation and presence of a chimney cap.
+Our chimney experts maintain the highest of standards when inspecting chimneys with regard to the condition, installation and presence of a chimney cap.